nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-2-16

-8:30am 7th Street hub is having problems.
-We are trying to fix this now.
-This affects Alphabet City connections
+8:00am-8:40am 7th Street has been rebooted to fix a stability problem.
+The connection should be ok now.
+This affected Alphabet City connections

 2022-2-14